AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-01.md

 **Add typescript to the mix and you are in for a fun journey with untyped packages, missing return types and complex interfaces.**

-I've recently set up a new project base for one of our customers with a well planned and fully functional stack and I'm about to offer the finished project (minus some customer specific features) as a startet template for you to save some time.
+I've recently set up a new project base for one of our customers with a well planned and fully functional stack and I'm about to offer the finished project (minus some customer-specific features) as a starter template for you to save some time.
 Or maybe you have your own but want to see how to set up some packages in combination so lean back and enjoy the show.
-All code is online on github including separate commits per feature so either code along or copy what you need.
+All code is online on GitHub including separate commits per feature so either code along or copy what you need.

-This is a two-sessions tutorial, this week we will take care of the business logic and next week we will add styled components, storybook and testing.
+This is a two-sessions tutorial, this week we will take care of the business logic and next week we will add styled-components, storybook and testing.

 ## Kick off

-To start off, we will use create-React-app to start with a fresh typescript template using the typescript template code
+To start, we will use create-React-app to start with a fresh typescript template using the typescript template code

 ```bash
 create-react-app yourProjectName --template typescript